Internet Service Provider Content Filtering

 DirectCom is able to refer customers to commercially available options that do provide a reasonable method of filtering the receipt of material harmful to minors.

-The State of Utah, Department of commerce, has passed S.B.
-134 modifying the Utah Criminal Code regarding an Internet service provider’s responsibility to offer content filtering methods for materials harmful to minors.
+The the State of Utah, Department of Commerce, has passing of S.B 134 modifying the Utah Criminal Code regarding an Internet service provider’s responsibility to offer content filtering methods for materials harmful to minors.
 Under S.B.
-134, Internet service providers are required to notify consumers by December 30, 2018 of your right to request that material harmful to minors be blocked.
+134, Internet service providers are required to notify consumers of your right to request that material harmful to minors be blocked.

 Please accept this letter as notice of the availability of content filtering for your internet service.
 You may request to have content/material harmful to minors blocked.

-Thank you for choosing Farmers for your broadband needs and appreciate your business.
+Thank you again for choosing Farmers Telephone for your broadband needs and appreciate your business.

 Your business is important to us and Go Fiber is constantly improving with the objective of providing you with the best possible internet experience.